 Word to the wise: these courses look innocuous but they’re ridiculously hard.
 Invite your teen to bring friends while you man the flasks of cocoa is my advice.

 In Lancashire, there’s an outdoor water park at Blackpool Wake Park during the warmer months, and you can also take teens for a wake boarding lesson pretty much year round.

 Last but not least, don’t underestimate that old classic, a movie night.

 One of my favourite things to do with Flea is pack up for an evening trip to the cinema.
 It still feels thrillingly grown-up to be out after dark, and it’s a nice chance to see a movie without younger kids chatting and ruining the experience.
 Our local Vue cinema just got a US-style makeover with reclining seats and tables, which makes it a fab day out (or evening) with teens.

 Do you have a favourite day out idea for teens?
-I’d love to hear about your best days out with teens!
+I’d love to hear about your best days out with your teenagers!